Master's Programme in Chemistry – Physical Chemistry

 During the first semester you will study chemistry courses which provide you with the theoretical and experimental skills needed for the subsequent semesters, Some of these courses are common to other specialisations in the Master Programme in Chemistry.
 The semester ends with a profile course in physical chemistry.

 The second semester, you will take courses in different areas of physical chemistry, including photochemistry, catalysis and advanced electrochemistry.
+You will also have the opportunity to choose a research training course to further develop your practical skills.

-Given the close connection to research, these courses often provide the inspiration for a degree project of 30 credits or 45 credits which ends the programme
+Given the close connection to research, these courses often provide the inspiration for a degree project of 30 credits or 45 credits which ends the programme.

-Some examples of Master's thesis titles:
+Some examples of recent degree projects:

 Courses within the programme